shafikshaon/shafik.xyz/content/posts/python-generators-and-iterators.md

 4
 ```

-Some of built in iterations: lists, sets, dicts, and tuples.
+Some of built-in iterations: lists, sets, dicts, and tuples.

 # Generators